All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - All There in the Manual: We know his name only because it was answered in an SBS.

 - Cool Sword: Uses a saber whose handguard resembles the ruffles of his shirt.

-- Cross-Dressing Voices: Just to add futher confusion to his gender, he's voiced by a woman in the orginal Japanese version.
+- Cross-Dressing Voices: Just to add further confusion to his gender, he's voiced by a woman in the original Japanese version.
 Averted in the English dub where he is voiced by a man.

 - Dude Looks Like a Lady: He can easily pass for a Bifauxnen, to the point many believed he was a girl, until Oda confirmed he's a man.

 - Redhead In Green: A rare male non-fanservice example.
 He has red hair and his outfit is green.

 "Water Buffalo" Atmos

 Voiced by: Kōhei Fukuhara (JP), Kenji Hamada (JP, Episode 485+), Paul Giovanni Ramirez (EN)

 The Thirteenth Division commander.
 He fights using two swords.